tyrantdavis/tellmetele/README.md

 # TellMeTele:
 ###### What's <b>POP</b>pin tv!

-A tv and movie searching app that helps you find and review details about the most popular tv shows.
+A tv searching app that helps you find and review details about the most popular tv shows.
 Based on data from [The MovieDb](https://developers.themoviedb.org/3/getting-started) API.

 ---